hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <p></p>
 **Easy-to-use:**
-* Your code must use PyTorch >= 1.7 or Tensorflow >= 2.0.
+* Your code must be written in Python >= 3.6 and use PyTorch >= 1.7 or
+    Tensorflow >= 2.0.
 Notable marks will be given to models that work nearly identically for both libraries.
 * Your model must be able to work on an 8GB GPU machine.

 <p></p>